MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-210-Form-Content-Requirements-Financial-Statements-Securities-Act-1933-Securities-Exchange-Act-1934-Investment-Company-Act-1940-Investment-Advisers-Act-1940-Energy-Policy-Conservation-Act-1975/subjectgroup-ECFR2f5dcb24c1c571e-Qualifications-Reports-Accountants/section-210.2-01.md

 (4) *Affiliate of the audit client* means:

-(i) An entity that has control over the audit client, or over which the audit client has control, or which is under common control with the audit client, including the audit client's parents and subsidiaries;
+(i) An entity that has control over the entity under audit, or over which the entity under audit has control, including the entity under audit's parents and subsidiaries;

+(ii) An entity that is under common control with the entity under audit, including the entity under audit's parents and subsidiaries, when the entity and the entity under audit are each material to the controlling entity;

-(ii) An entity over which the audit client has significant influence, unless the entity is not material to the audit client;
+(iii) An entity over which the audit client has significant influence, unless the entity is not material to the audit client;

-(iii) An entity that has significant influence over the audit client, unless the audit client is not material to the entity; and
+(iv) An entity that has significant influence over the audit client, unless the audit client is not material to the entity; or

-(iv) Each entity in the investment company complex when the audit client is an entity that is part of an investment company complex.
+(v) Each entity in the investment company complex as determined in paragraph (f)(14) of this section when the entity under audit is an investment company or investment adviser or sponsor, as those terms are defined in paragraphs (f)(14)(ii), (iii), and (iv) of this section.

 (5) *Audit and professional engagement period* includes both: